-Keep your baby out of drafts, especially when he or she is wet.
+Keep your baby out of drafts, especially when they are wet.

 Pat your baby dry as soon as you’re done with the bath.

-To keep your baby from getting a chill, cover baby’s head with a fresh dry towel.
+To keep your baby from getting a chill, cover their head with a fresh, dry towel.

-You can wash your baby's body first and then wrap him or her in a warm towel while washing the hair last.
+You can wash your baby's body first, and then wrap them in a warm towel while washing the hair last.

 Clean only the parts of your baby that you can see.

 Don’t poke cotton swabs into your baby’s ears or nose.